Mariano Rampolla: Cardinal

 In the consistory of 14 March 1887, Pope Leo XIII created Rampolla del Tindaro a Cardinal-Priest, and on 26 May assigned him the titular church of Santa Cecilia in Trastevere.
 On 2 June he was appointed Secretary of State.
 In this office, as he had previously in Spain, Rampolla employed Giacomo della Chiesa, the future Benedict XV, as his secretary.

 On 21 March 1894, Pope Leo XIII named Cardinal Rampolla Archpriest of Saint Peter's Basilica.

 As Secretary of State, Cardinal Rampolla supported the Austrian Christian Social Party, led by Karl Lueger, sometime mayor of Vienna (1897–1910).
-Lueger entered office over the disapproval of Emperor Franz Joseph through the personal intervention of Leo XIII.
+Lueger entered office in the face of the disapproval of Emperor Franz Joseph thanks to the personal intervention of Leo XIII.
 Lueger's Christian Social Party was the first Catholic social movement that was both anti-liberal and anti-Semitic.
 Rampolla began to swing papal policy from support of Austria-Hungary toward support of France, Austria's enemy.
 In Italy, he opposed every government that came to office, on the grounds that there was nothing to lose, and perhaps something to gain, especially on the international scene.
-He fought for the restoration of the pope's reign over the former Papal States and fought new penal codes that aimed to criminalize clerical activity.
+He fought for the restoration of the pope's sovereignty over the former Papal States and fought new penal codes that aimed to criminalize clerical activity.
 Rampolla expressed his opinion that the French people were obligated to support Prime Minister Jules Méline at the height of the Dreyfus Affair.